RektifyAI/attack-playbook/taxonomy/nft_taxonomy.md

 - Token ID Spoofing
     -    * Token spoofing will typically happen when the unique Token ID of an NFT is spoofed in order to trick a target into buying a fake NFT.
 This will often lead to the fake NFT being priced higher in order to squeeze out more money from the victim.

+- Fake Discord bot
+    -    * Trick users into sending cryptocurrency to “mint” fake NFTs via a fake Discord bot which is often times a replica of a legitimate NFT project.